sudhirpatil/mcp-context-forge/docs/docs/manage/ui-customization.md

   ```

 ### Colors & Tailwind
-- Tailwind is initialised in `admin.html` via `https://cdn.tailwindcss.com` with
+- Tailwind is served locally from `/static/tailwindcss-cdn.js` in `admin.html` with
   `darkMode: "class"`.

 - Add a custom config block to extend colours/fonts and swap utility classes, for example: